emersondivB0/MySQL-Learning/README.md

-# Estudios de SQL y MySQL Server
+# SQL and MySQL Server Studies

 <p align="center" >
      <img width="200" heigth="200" src="https://www.freepnglogos.com/uploads/logo-mysql-png/logo-mysql-mysql-logo-png-images-are-download-crazypng-21.png">
 </p>

-### ¡Bienvenido al repositorio!
+### Welcome to the repository!

-La finalidad es llevar un registro de todos los estudios, avances y proyectos personales que haga en base de datos.
+The purpose of this repository is to keep a record of all the studies, progress, and personal projects related to databases.

-### Pasos principales:
+### Main Steps:

-#### ⭐Marca este proyecto con una estrella
+#### ⭐Star this proyect.

-- ### Tecnologías utilizadas:
+- ### Technologies Used:

   - [MySql](https://www.mysql.com/)
   - [MySQL Workbench](https://www.mysql.com/products/workbench/)